Skip to navigation | Skip to main content | Skip to footer

 A unique option for international students

-Our four-year programme offers a PhD in biological, medical or health sciences with a built-in accredited teaching certificate.
+Our four-year programme offers a Doctor of Philosophy (PhD) in biological, medical or health sciences with a built-in accredited teaching certificate.

 Developed for international students, this programme will see you carry out independent research while gaining a Postgraduate Certificate in Medical and Health Education, and specialist training across a range of biological, medical and health sciences.